 In 2016 Christian Leadership Alliance (CLA) celebrates 40 years of equipping and uniting leaders to transform the world for Christ.

-The theme of the Outcomes Conference: CLA Dallas 2016 is “Perspective.”
-That perspective is about more than CLA’s journey, it is about where we as Christian leaders and organizations have journeyed together these past 40 years.
+The theme of the Outcomes Conference: CLA Dallas 2016 is “Perspectives.”
+Perspectives are about where we as Christian leaders and organizations have journeyed together these past 40 years, where we are today, and God's plan for the future.

-In Scripture 40 years is significant and often signifies a generation.
-During the Outcomes Conference we will celebrate the generation of brave pioneers who have gone before, and look forward to the future generation of steward leaders called to impact the world for Christ over the next 40 years.
+In Scripture 40 is significant and often signifies a generation.
+During the Outcomes Conference we'll celebrate the generation of brave pioneers who have gone before, and look forward to the future generation of steward leaders called to impact the world for Christ over the next 40 years.

 The CLA mission continues as we unite to pursue eternal Christ-honoring impact.
-The 350-plus hours of learning, and dynamic keynote speakers at this conference will equip you to excel as a Christian leader.
+The 350-plus hours of learning, and dynamic keynote speakers at this conference will equip you with new perspectives to excel as a Christian leader.

 General Sessions are scheduled throughout the conference.
 These are the key times when all attendees have an opportunity to gather as one alliance, unite in worship, and learn from the wisdom of highly recognized Christian communicators and thought leaders.